ETroya/Generating.ReadMe/Develop/ReadMe.md

   * [Questions](#questions)

   ## Github User
-  Edwin Troya
+  Edwin

   ## Project

-  lyrics
+  to help with translations

   ## Decription

-  This project was to help others translate their favorite song and find the lyrics
+  click search bars

   ## Usage

-  By typing the song name and artist and clicking the search.
-A list will drop down.
+  click search bars

   ## Tools

   The following tools were used in the development of this project:
-   HTML, CSS, Bootstrap 4, JavaScript, jQuery
+   HTML, CSS, Bootstrap 4, JavaScript

   ## License